Thermoplastic pipes can be fully recycled into new pipes

 One of the great things about plastic pipe design is that while in some cases using post-consumer sourced recyclate is not permitted in the Australian pipe standards (for good reasons like potential effect of contaminants on drinking water, or potential effect on the ability of the pipe to meet the necessary strength requirements) – there are many pipe options that can readily accommodate post-consumer recyclate.
 Products such as multilayer PVC drainage and conduit or PE drainage pipe already use post-consumer recyclate as feedstock.

 When the use of post-consumer recyclate is permitted, the pipes are still required to meet all requirements of the relevant Australian Standards – so performance is assured.

-Waste generated when a product is being installed (i.e. offcuts) and product at the end of its useful life (this includes other products than just pipe).
+Waste generated when a product is being installed (i.e. offcuts) and product at the end of its useful life, including other products than just pipe.